phpzone/docker/README.md

 $ vendor/bin/phpzone db
 ```

-This will compose a proper Docker Compose command and execute it.
+This will compose a proper Docker Compose command `docker-compose -f docker-compose.yml -p myproject up` and
+execute it.

 ## Documentation